Skip to main content

 How it works

 The event handler folds each event onto FulfillmentState.
-The saga can reconstruct its exact progress from the event log on any restart, with no external coordination.
+The saga can reconstruct which events it has recorded from the event log on any restart — but not which outgoing commands were actually sent.

 Variations